"You want dominion over the living, but all you do is kill."

 - He probably delivers the most epic one to Kurt Godel, effectively telling him, "No, you're full of crap."

-- Cruelly subverted in Higurashi no Naku Koro ni: the hero gets interrupted by a lethal bullet.
+- Subverted in Higurashi no Naku Koro ni: the hero gets interrupted by a lethal bullet.

 - Of all people, Heero Yuy delivers one in the final battle of Gundam Wing, rejecting Zechs's assertion that humans need to be forcibly made to give up war.
 Though Zechs may have been faking the whole thing.
 The anime isn't as clear on this as the manga.